rafael-bittencourt/neighborhood-map/README.md

 The application was made using Google Maps and Foursquare APIs.

 ## Execution
-Download or clone the project and open the `dist/index.html` file in a web browser.
+Download or clone the project and open the `dist/index.html` file in a web browser or try the [live version](https://rafer23.github.io/neighborhood-map/dist)

 ## Central Business District - New Orleans - LA